alba4k/albafetch/README.md

 Unset values will use the defaults
 Quotes in the config are **not** optional.

+If a key is defined more than one the first one is the only oen that will get considered.

 This repository contains an example config file (`albafetch.conf`) with the default values.